CCPA Rulemaking - Cybersecurity Audits

 .

-to the security of personal information shall include any one of the following factors:
+personal information shall include any one of the following factors:

 - the size of the business;